Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 ## Loading external libraries needed for operation of this plugin

-The plugin relies on a number of different libraries, to export images, draw annotations or generate download files.
+The plugin relies on a number of different libraries, to exportBean images, draw annotations or generate download files.

 Those libraries need to be loaded for the plugin to work properly.